Sia's Vintage Guitars

 Shape

-To understand the origin of the star-shaped guitar, we must go all the way back to 1957-58 when Gibson introduced three futuristic-looking guitars - The Explorer, Flying V, and Moderne.
+To understand the origin of the V-shaped guitar, we must go all the way back to 1957-58 when Gibson introduced three futuristic-looking models - The Explorer, Flying V, and Moderne.
 A prototype of the "V" was presented at the NAMM show in 1957, and the model made its way into the 1958 catalogue where it was priced at par with the Gold Top Les Paul.
 Notice the "Cadillac" tailpiece and Korina (Limba) wood natural finish of the first model.
 These details, along with some others, changed over the subsequent decade.

 1958 Gibson Catalogue